 Thanks for emailing that article!

-Catalyst For a Cure principal Investigators Monica Vetter and Nick Marsh-Armstrong discuss why citations are important in scientific research.
+Catalyst for a Cure (CFC 1) principal investigators Monica Vetter and Nick Marsh-Armstrong discuss why citations are important in scientific research.

 Monica Vetter, PhD: Citation is a very technical term, but it simply means that other scientists have read your work and they’ve thought about your work, and then they use that to inform what they’re going to do.
 And if they cite it, if they reference your work in their published papers, it means that they feel that the paper that they’re citing was an important concept that guided their subsequent experiments.
 And so as Dr. Horner said, it’s a barometer of what kind of influence the work is having in the field.
 Does it actually lead people to have new insights that then launches them in new directions and helps drive the field forward?